CARES Act Reporting

 This report also documents that the institution has continued to pay all of its employees and contractors during the period of the coronavirus pandemic.

-c.
-The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act is 1741.
+The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act is 1742.

-3. The total amount of funds that the institution has received under HEERF for Education Stabilization is $1,439,776.
-A detailed plan for expenditure is currently under review by the University System of Georgia Office of Planning and Budget.
+- The total amount of funds that the institution has received under HEERF for Education Stabilization is $1,439,776.
+Of these funds, plans include $308,847 for student grants during Fall 2020.

-4. The total amount of funds that the institution has received under HEERF for Minority Serving Institutions is $184,379.
-A plan for expenditure is currently under review by the University System of Georgia Office of Planning and Budget.
+- The total amount of funds that the institution has received under HEERF for Minority Serving Institutions is $184,379.

 DISBURSEMENT PLAN for STUDENTS